 Apart from inheriting identical portions of the genome from both parents, each developing embryo carries a few distinct genetic disorders, which arise during gametogenesis and postzygotic development.
-De novo-generated and chromosomal abnormalities happen due to errors in DNA replication/repair mechanisms and the chromosome segregation process.
+De novo-generated mutations and chromosomal abnormalities happen due to errors in DNA replication/repair mechanisms and the chromosome segregation process.
 The de novo mutations are one of the causes of genetic variation in the population, whereas de novo chromosomal abnormalities are the main cause of sporadic miscarriages.
-These errors result in variable disorders, from SNVs and indel mutations to CNVs and microsatellite instability, genomic rearrangements, chromosomal aneuploidies [56].
-The occurrence of de novo genetic disorders in the zygote can in levels mosaicism. result varying of determining their clinical outcome. consequences of the disorders depend on the developmental stage and the type of cells involved.
+These errors result in variable disorders, from SNVs and indel mutations to CNVs and microsatellite instability, genomic rearrangements, and chromosomal aneuploidies [56].
+The occurrence of de novo genetic disorders in the zygote can result in varying levels of mosaicism. determining clinical their outcome.
+The consequences of the disorders depend on the developmental stage and the type of cells involved.
 De novo mutations can occur at different developmental stages, ranging from parental germline to postzygotic, embryonic, fetal, and post-natal events.
 Mutational processes can also occur in various cells in a tissue, including differentiating cells, stem cells, and terminally differentiated somatic cells.
 These factors can determine the tissue-specific distribution and burden of de novo disorders that can influence the potential disease they cause.
-Indeed, the timing of these disorders can generate variation, from homozygosity heterozygosity, by affecting mutation load and distribution throughout the body [57].
+Indeed, the timing of these disorders can generate variation, from homozygosity to heterozygosity, by affecting mutation load and distribution throughout the body [57].